Qiskit/documentation/README.md

 We don't want users to see warnings that can be avoided, so it's best to fix the code to avoid them.
-However, if a warning is unavoidable, you can stop it blocking CI by adding an `ignore-warning` tag to the cell.
-In VSCode, right-click the cell, choose "Add cell tag", type `ignore-warning`, then press "Enter".
-In Jupyter notebook (depending on version), choose View > Right Sidebar > Show Notebook Tools, then under "Common Tools" add a tag with text `ignore-warning`.
+However, if a warning is unavoidable, you can stop it blocking CI by adding an `ignore-warnings` tag to the cell.
+In VSCode, right-click the cell, choose "Add cell tag", type `ignore-warnings`, then press "Enter".
+In Jupyter notebook (depending on version), choose View > Right Sidebar > Show Notebook Tools, then under "Common Tools" add a tag with text `ignore-warnings`.

 ### Extra code checks